Offering your loved one food and drink

 What about cooking and serving the food?

 When some families first come into Cottage Hospice, the family caregiver may cook proper meals and serve them as they would at home, using cups, saucers, cutlery and plates.
-Some people enjoy a bit of formality and this can enhance the stimulus of food – a plate seems more normal and less functional than a bowl and similarly a cup and saucer compared to a feeder cup but equally, drinking tea from your favourite mug helps some people.
+Some people enjoy a bit of formality and this can enhance the stimulus of food – a plate seems more normal and less functional than a bowl and similarly a cup and saucer compared to a feeder cup.
+Drinking tea from your favourite mug helps some people.

 As your loved one approaches death there will probably be a decline in terms of appetite and ability to take in food and drink.
 They may start to gag over solids and lose interest in food altogether.
 While feeding them solids may become impossible, they may still drink liquids in small sips.
 Even taking sips may cause regurgitation and coughing but this is normal and you just need to take it slowly, at a pace they can handle.
 Coughing is normal and shows that their reflexes are still working

 At this stage, they may find it hard to maintain an upright position and feed themselves, so they will become totally dependent on you.
-You need to think carefully about this shift in feeding and drinking – do discuss this with one of the Cottage Hospice team.
+You need to think carefully about this shift in feeding and drinking – if you're at Cottage Hospice, do discuss this with one of the team.

 When and how often do you offer food and drink?